jgeller1/TriumphSwiftTest/README.md

 **4. Api:**

-   Data layer that connects to the firebase realtime database and turns things into our model objects.
+   Data layer that connects to the firebase realtime database.

 **5. Supporting files:**

-   You shouldn't need anything here
+   You shouldn't need anything here.

 **6. Database:**